Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 8. Real estate deal lost

-Building an optimized sales funnel is key to maximizing conversions and growing your revenue in both the short- and long-term.
-Without one, you risk losing tons of potential customers as the funnel narrows as they get lost in a sea of complicated, disorganized or unnecessary steps.
+Building an optimized sales funnel is key to maximizing conversions and growing your revenue in both the short and long term.
+Without one, you risk losing potential customers along the customer journey as they get lost in a sea of complicated, disorganized or unnecessary steps.

 Use our free sales funnel templates to optimize your sales process, increase conversion rates and earn more revenue.